Voice Type

 References

 1. ^ Shewan, Robert (January–February 1979).
-"Voice Classification: An examination of methodology".
+"Voice Classification: An Examination of Methodology".
 The NATS Bulletin.
 35: 17–27.

-2. ^ a b Appelman, D. Ralph (1986).
-The Science of Vocal Pedagogy: Theory and application.
+5. ^ a b Appelman, D. Ralph (1986).
+The Science of Vocal Pedagogy: Theory and Application.
 Indiana University Press.
 ISBN 978-0-253-20378-6.

-3. ^ a b c d e f g h i j k McKinney, James (1994).
+6. ^ a b c d e f g h i j k McKinney, James (1994).
 The Diagnosis and Correction of Vocal Faults.
 Genovex Music Group.
-ISBN 978-1-56593-940-0.
+ISBN 978-1565939400.

-4. ^ Coffin, Berton (1960).
-Coloratura, Lyric and Dramatic Soprano.
-Vol. 1.
-Rowman & Littlefield.
-ISBN 978-0-8108-0188-2.
+7. ^ Coffin, Berton (1960).
+Coloratura, Lyric and Dramatic Soprano, Vol. 1.
+Rowman & Littlefield Publishers, Inc. ISBN 978-0-8108-0188-2.

-15. ^ Cooper, Morton (1973).
+11. ^ Cooper, Morton (1973).
 Modern Techniques of Vocal Rehabilitation.
 Charles C. Thomas.
 ASIN B000JC1U76.

-16. ^ a b c Greene, Margaret; Lesley Mathieson (2001).
-The Voice and its Disorders (6th ed.).
-John Wiley & Sons.
+12. ^ a b Greene, Margaret; Lesley Mathieson (2001).
+The Voice and its Disorders.
+John Wiley & Sons; 6th Edition.
 ISBN 978-1-86156-196-1.

-17. ^ Vennard, William (1967).
-Singing: The Mechanism and the Technique.
+13. ^ Vennard, William (1967).
+Singing: The Mechanism and the Technic.
 Carl Fischer.
 ISBN 978-0-8258-0055-9.

 Further reading

 • Large, John (February–March 1972).
 "Towards an Integrated Physiologic-Acoustic Theory of Vocal Registers".
-NATS Bulletin.
+The NATS Bulletin.
 28: 30–35.